McGill-NLP/webllama/README.md

 ## Data

-Although the 24K training examples from [`WebLINX`](https://mcgill-nlp.github.io/weblinx/) provide a good starting point for training a capable agent, we believe that more data is needed to train agents that can generalize to a wide range of web navigation tasks.
+Although the 24K training examples from [`WebLINX 1.0`](https://mcgill-nlp.github.io/weblinx/) provide a good starting point for training a capable agent, we believe that more data is needed to train agents that can generalize to a wide range of web navigation tasks.
 Although it has been trained and evaluated on 150 websites, there are millions of websites that has never been seen by the model, with new ones being created every day.

 **This motivates us to continuously curate, compile and release datasets for training better agents.** As an immediate next step, we will be incorporating `Mind2Web`'s training data into the equation, which also covers over 100 websites.